vivekagr/AWS-SAA-C02-Course/README.md

 - Read-replicas can chain, but lag will become a problem.
 - Can provide global performance improvements.
 - Provides global resilience by using cross region replication.
-- They don't improve RTO
+- **Snapshots and backups don't help much with RTO**

-Read Replicas provide near 0 RPO
+- **Read Replicas provide near 0 RPO and low RTO, because they can be promoted quickly !!!**

 - If the primary instance fails, you can promote a read-replica to take over.
 - Once it is promoted, it allows for read and write.
-- Only works for failures.
+- Promotion only happens when there's a failure
-  - Read-replicas will replicate data corruption.
+  - Keep in mind, Read-replicas will also replicate data corruption.
+  - if it happens, you can't use them for recovery
   - In this case you must default back to snapshots and backups.
-- Promotion cannot be reversed.
+- **Promotion cannot be reversed !!!**
+  - we have to delete it and create a new Read-Replica
+- Global availability improvements, global resilience

 ### Amazon Aurora

-Aurora architecture is VERY different from RDS.
+Aurora architecture is VERY different from RDS !!!.

 It uses a **cluster** which is: